easymock/easymock/README.md

 To build the maven site (with spotbugs, checkstyle, jdepends and JavaNCSS reports)
 --------------------------------------------------------------------------------------
-- You will to give enough memory to maven with 'set MAVEN_OPTS=-Xmx512m' (or setting it as environment variable)
+- You will to give enough memory to maven with `export MAVEN_OPTS=-Xmx512m` (or setting it as environment variable)
 - Then type `mvn site`

 To check dependencies and plugins versions